 “Let it be said—human beings are the most retarded organisms on earth.”

 I guess I can throw this in here too.
 I read this collection of Ligotti’s short stories a long time ago.
 I had an office job back then, and I would spend most of the work day reading.
 I’d download pdfs of books and rename them “factory standards.pdf” and upload them to google drive so that my employer wouldn’t know what I was up to if he checked my history.
 I also got reckless and read a few at openlibrary.org, including this one.
 Over the course of three days on the job, I managed to finish Noctuary, the Satanic Bible, Mount Analogue by Damaul and Look Back in Anger by John Osborn.
-This frenzied bout of reading was fueled by spite for my employer rather than enjoyment, and I can honestly remember more about the headaches that it resulted in than the texts themselves.
+This frenzied bout of reading was fueled by spite for my employer rather than enjoyment, and I can honestly remember more about the ensuing headaches than the texts themselves.
 I rated Noctuary 4 out 5 stars on goodreads though, so it must have been pretty good.

 I’d imagine this won’t be the last time Ligotti’s works are featured on this blog.